On some expansions for the Euler Gamma function and the Riemann Zeta function: Derivative polynomials

-By results of \cite{R1} it follows that for $n=1,2,\ldots $ the polynomial $P_n(x)$ has exactly $n$ simple zeroes which all are real and lie in the interval $(0,1)$.
-Moreover the zeroes of the polynomials have the interlacing property.
+From results of \cite{R1} it follows that for $n=1,2,\ldots $ the polynomial $P_n(x)$ has exactly $n$ simple zeroes which all are real and lie in the interval $(0,1)$.
+Moreover, the zeroes of the polynomials have the interlacing property.